9-Day Horse Riding from Osh, Kyrgyzstan in the Alay Mountains

 100 km, 3.5 hours

 Your first day of horse riding odyssey starts with a drive to one of the most scenic villages of Kyrgyzstan – Kozho-Kelen.
-It is a 100 km and 3.5 hours of journey where you will witness the exotic nature of the south, driving along the mountains, flora, and shepherd huts and yurts.
+It is a 100 km, 3.5-hour journey where you will witness the exotic nature of the south, driving through mountains, flora, and shepherd huts and yurts.
 The road will also take you along the main water supply of Osh and its surroundings – the Papan Reservoir.
-Upon arrival at Kozho Kelen village (2230 meters above sea level), you will have a hearty lunch at the guest house and head towards the acclimatization hike (2-3 hours).
+Upon arrival at Kozho Kelen village (2,230 meters above sea level), you will have a hearty lunch at the guest house and then head for the acclimatization hike (2-3 hours).
 You will visit the Blue Grot and the waterfall.
 Enjoy your dinner after the hike and prepare to rest before the major part of your adventures.

 Day 2.
 Kozho Kelen– Kosh Moinok